Friday, December 27, 2024

 | a depiction of King Ashurbanipal from relief carvings |

-Mesopotamia was situated within the Tigris and Euphrates river basins in the northern part of what was called the Fertile Crescent.
-While we know this area today as Iraq, it also reached into parts of Iran, Turkey, Syria, and Kuwait.
-One of the most significant hubs of this region was the ancient city of Nineveh, which eventually became the capital of the Assyrian Empire.
-At its peak around 700 BC, it was actually the largest city in the world, renowned for its art, education, and culture.
-It even boasted beautiful gardens, parks, and a zoo.
+Mesopotamia flourished between the Tigris and Euphrates rivers, forming the northern arc of the Fertile Crescent.
+While the region corresponds largely to modern‑day Iraq, its cultural influence extended into parts of Iran, Turkey, Syria, and Kuwait.
+One of its greatest cities was Nineveh, which rose to become the capital of the Neo‑Assyrian Empire.
+Around 700 BCE, Nineveh was the largest city in the world — a center of art, learning, and engineering, complete with botanical gardens, sprawling parks, and even a royal zoo.

 Tuesday, December 3, 2024